Frustrated Woman Is Getting High At Family Gatherings To Avoid Babysitting

 OP is not the asshole for getting high in her own home during her free time.

 Substance use can significantly impact relationships, often creating rifts between individuals.
-Dr. John F. Kelly, an expert in addiction and recovery, notes that substance use can distort perceptions of reality and interfere with interpersonal connections.
+Substance use can distort perceptions of reality and interfere with interpersonal connections.
 In this case, the woman's decision to get high may have unintended consequences for her relationship with her husband and his brother, creating tension and misunderstandings.

 Understanding the effects of substance use on relationships can help individuals make more informed choices about their coping strategies.